Headache – overview

 Post-traumatic headache

-Read more about traumatic brain injury.
+Read more about concussion and head injury.

 The treatment of your headache will depend on the cause and will vary depending on the specific type of headache.
 Here are a few general things you can do.